radomirmazon/podlewaczka/README.md

 N - run next executor (switch to manual mode)

-E0 - on executor 0 (executor switch on independently and automaticaly off after normal time to run).
+E0 - switch on executor 0 (executor switch on independently and automaticaly off after normal time to run).

 (...)

-E7 - on executor 7
+E7 - switch on executor 7

-E8 - off all
+E8 - switch off all